Manufacturer catalog

-Expro Chemical Products was the Quebec energetic-materials producer behind the Valleyfield plant lineage that later became Expro TEC and then General Dynamics OTS Canada Valleyfield, and in this catalog it anchors the C4 manufacturer facet.
+Expro Chemical Products was the Quebec energetic-materials manufacturer behind the Valleyfield plant lineage that later became Expro TEC and then General Dynamics OTS Canada Valleyfield, with sourced ties to C-4, Composition B, RDX/cyclonite, nitrocellulose, and military propellant production.

 Expro Chemical Products sits in the long Valleyfield industrial lineage that began with wartime explosives production at the Defence Industries Limited complex.
 Quebec heritage records say the site became Valleyfield Chemical Products in 1978, Expro Chemical Products in 1982, Expro TEC in 2001, and part of General Dynamics OTS in 2007.